jimburton/ci583-lists/Recursion.md

 is more *declarative*, in that it focuses more on saying "what to do" than on "how to do it".

-There are JUnit tests in the class `ci583.labs.test.LinkedListRecTest` and my solutions in the branch of this repository called `recursive-solution`.
+There are JUnit tests in the class `ci583.labs.test.LinkedListRecTest`.

 1. Implement the `cons` method.
 This works in the same way whether it is called on `Nil` or a `ListItem`, so the code should go in the superclass, `LinkedList`.
 Every list